lakshmitg-collab/prakriti-website/README.md

 # prakriti-website
-Web application for Prakriti identification using ML
+Web application for collection of data for Prakriti identification